BenBktech/WalletWithAllowances/README.md

 ### getAllowance(address _owner, address _who)

-Allows you to obtain the amount of pocket money of a person based on their address and the address of the person who gave them the pocket money.
+Allows you to get the amount of pocket money of a person based on their address and the address of the person who gave them the pocket money.

 ### getBalance()